-Gregory Paragon 38 pack for men is the smallest pack from a completely new series launched by Gregory in 2017.
+Gregory Paragon 38 pack for men is the smallest pack from a completely new series launched by Gregory.
 This is a very lightweight hiking tool, 1.36 kg only, and with several bonuses and unique features, ideal for overnight and day tours.

 Benefits & unique features

 - Very lightweight.

 - New Aerolon suspension.

 - Quick-stow feature on the shoulder strap for attaching glasses on the go.